5skr0ll3r/5skr0ll3r/README.md

   - TeamWork makes the Dream Work
   - Fun to work with

-## Things i currently work on:
-  - Connector one of my projects (is a multi session handler)
-  - Taking the OSCP examination

 ## Jobs:
-  - Waiter/Barista at a cafe in my hometown (cosi)
+  - Waiter/Barista/Bartender at a cafe in my hometown (cosi)
   - Coffe Delivery (coffe island, mosaic)

 ## Hobbies: